All the questions you've ever had on this deadly form of pollution, answered by scientists from all over the world.

 In many developing countries, reliance on solid fuels (like biomass and coal for cooking and heating, and the use of kerosene for lighting) increases air pollution in homes, harming the health of those exposed.
 WHO estimates that more than 2.3 billion people rely on these types of fuels.
 Most of these effects are felt in parts of Asia and sub-Saharan Africa, where burning biomass for cooking is especially prevalent.

 While the impacts on human health are the most pressing, air pollution also significantly impacts several different types of ecosystems.
 For example, it could cause the extinction of ozone-sensitive plant species.
 It reduces crop yields as well as the yield and health of forests.
-It also reduces atmospheric visibility and increases corrosion of materials, buildings, monuments, and cultural heritage sites, and causes acidification of sensitive lake ecosystems.
+It also reduces atmospheric visibility and increases corrosion of materials, buildings, monuments, and cultural heritage sites, and causes acidification of sensitive soils and lake ecosystems, causing losses of fish populations.

 Air pollution is strongly linked to climate change, with many greenhouse gases (GHGs) and air pollutants coming from the same sources.
 Many air pollutants are both bad for human health and deadly for the planet, impacting people’s lives today and making the future less safe for coming generations.
 This has given rise to coordinated measures to reduce air pollution and GHGs, such as those addressing Short-Lived Climate Pollutants (SLCPs).
 Higher temperatures can also increase the volatilization of some pollutants, such as Persistent Organic Pollutants (POPs) that are already in the environment, causing addition exposure to these pollutants.